NEW YORK (AP) - Tony Sparano is still the Jets' offensive coordinator.

 Ryan, along with all of his assistants, are off until next Monday as they take a break following a dismal 6-10 season that was capped by general manager Mike Tannenbaum being fired Monday.
 Ryan, who is vacationing in the Bahamas, and owner Woody Johnson will not address the media until next Tuesday.

 Much of the coaching staff decisions will likely depend on who the new general manager is.
-It is believed Ryan will be safe regardless of who is hired, but there could be changes made on the coach's staff.
+It is believed Ryan will be safe - at least for next season - regardless of who is hired, but there could be changes made on the coach's staff.
 While Sparano's status is uncertain, defensive coordinator Mike Pettine turned down a contract extension earlier in the season, and special teams coordinator Mike Westhoff retired after the season finale at Buffalo on Sunday.